 If you say you’re making a great product and truly believe you are, you shouldn’t have a problem if someone else looks into it right?
 If you have nothing to hide, why not have a third party double check your work?
 To me, this is just common sense in general.
 Consumer Lab is a great resource to check and see if your brand of vitamins will pass their test or not.
 I know, you’re scared to check it out now aren’t cha?

 If you like to experiment, try the apple test.
 Put a apple slice in a bowl with some water, drop your vitamins in with it and wait for a few days.
-If your apple slice is turn black and molding, your vitamin basically sucks at doing its job of protecting the apple.
+If your apple slice is turning black and molding, your vitamin basically sucks at doing its job of protecting the apple.
 Look at the solubility.
 Meaning, does your vitamin dissolve?
 If it doesn’t, that just means your vitamin is passing through your body and it’ll be released.
 Try it with a couple of store brands and see what happens.

 5. Can their products be customized to meet your needs?